Kellas cat

 The Kellas cat is a large black cat found in Scotland.
 It is an interspecific hybrid between the Scottish wildcat (Felis silvestris silvestris syn.
 Felis silvestris grampia) and the domestic cat (Felis catus).
 Once thought to be a mythological wild cat, with its few sightings dismissed as hoaxes, a specimen was killed in a snare by a gamekeeper in 1984 and found to be a hybrid between the Scottish wildcat and domestic cat.
-It is not a formal cat breed, but a landrace of felid hybrids.
+It is not a formal cat breed, but a population of felid hybrids.
 It is named after the village of Kellas, Moray, where it was first found.

-The purported first live cat was caught by the Tomorrows World team and featured in the 1986 programme 'On the Trail of the Big Cat'.
-The historian Charles Thomas speculated that the Pictish stone at Golspie may depict a Kellas cat.
-The Golspie stone, now held at the Dunrobin Castle Museum, shows a cat-like creature standing on top of a salmon which may allude to the characteristics ascribed to a Kellas cat of catching fish while swimming in the river.
+Specimens, examination, and captive breeding

+The "dog-size" animal snared in 1984 was 38 cm to shoulder height and measured 110 cm from nose to tail.
+When this find was reported, "[f]armers and gamekeepers responded immediately with claims that they had been shooting large black cats on Highland estates for years."
+Skeptics initially dismissed the animal as "a very large feral domestic cat".

-A researcher at the National Museum of Scotland examined eight Kellas cat specimens.
-One carcass was already in the Museum's collection; the remaining seven were supplied by Di Francis, who is described by Thomas as a "writer, researcher and practical naturalist".
-He identified one of the animals as a melanistic wildcat; this juvenile male was the first wildcat ever documented as melanistic in Scotland.
+A researcher at the National Museum of Scotland, Charles Thomas, examined eight Kellas cat specimens.
+One carcass was already in the museum's collection; the remaining seven were supplied by Di Francis, who was described by Thomas as a "writer, researcher and practical naturalist".
+Thomas identified one of the animals as a melanistic wildcat; this juvenile male was the first wildcat ever documented as melanistic in Scotland.
 Most of the other specimens examined were concluded to be hybrids but more closely aligned to the Scottish wildcat; only one hybrid leaned more towards a domestic cat.